Kucoin/kucoin-api-docs/source/localizable/index.html.md

 startAt| long | *[Optional]*  Start time (milisecond) endAt| long | *[Optional]* End time (milisecond)

+<aside class="notice">the start and end time range cannot exceed 24 hours.
+An error will occur if the specified time window exceeds the range.
+If you specify the end time only, the system will automatically calculate the start time as end time minus 24 hours, and vice versa.</aside>

 ### RESPONSES
 Field | Description
 --------- | -------